Honey Pie

-"Honey Pie" is a song by the English rock band the Beatles, from their 1968 eponymous double album The Beatles (also known as "the White Album").
+"Honey Pie" is a song by the English rock band the Beatles, from their 1968 double album The Beatles (also known as the "White Album").
 The song was written entirely by Paul McCartney and credited to the Lennon–McCartney partnership.

 Interpretation

 The song is a direct homage to the British music hall style.
 It concerns a famed actress, called only by the term of endearment "Honey Pie", who becomes famous in the United States, and her old lover, who wishes for her to rejoin him in England.
 The premise – a humble admirer yearning for the return of his lover – is not unlike a typical music hall plot.
 To establish an appropriate, old-timey sound, the band added the third line, "Now she's hit the big time!", along with "crackles" taken from a 78 rpm record.

 The song begins with a slower intro, and becomes fast after that.

-Clarinet and saxophones

 The song also contains a saxophone and clarinet arrangement.
 The clarinets, according to Alan W. Pollack, "produce water sprays in parallel thirds" and the saxophones play in tight harmony.